oddkiva/sara/python/docs/sara/graphics.md

 - the window management that *lives on the main thread* and
 - the user thread that lives on a child thread, which requests rendering calls via Qt's signal-slot communication mechanism.

+Note that there can be only one `GraphicsContext` object as we use the *Singleton* pattern.

 ::: oddkiva.sara.graphics.derived_qobjects.graphics_context.GraphicsContext
 ::: oddkiva.sara.graphics.derived_qobjects.user_thread.UserThread